JuliaGraphics/Luxor.jl/docs/src/howto/animation.md

 This takes the current frame number, compares it with the end frame number of the scene, then adjusts it.

 In the next example, the purple dot has sinusoidal easing motion, the green has cubic, and the red has quintic.
-They all traverse the drawing in the same time, but have different accelerations and decelerations.
+They all traverse the drawing extent in the same time, but have different accelerations and decelerations.

 ![animation easing example](../assets/figures/animation-easing.gif)